ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/install/upgrade-to-edge-stack.md

 ## 1. Apply the migration manifest

-First, install $AESproductName$ alongside your existing $OSSproductName$ installation so you can test your workload against the new deployment.
+First, install Emissary alongside your existing $OSSproductName$ installation so you can test your workload against the new deployment.

 Note: Make sure you apply the manifests in the same namespace as your current $OSSproductName$ installation.

-Use the following command to install $AESproductName$, replacing `<namespace>` appropriately:
+Use the following command to install Emissary, replacing `<namespace>` appropriately:

 ```
 kubectl apply -n <namespace> -f https://app.getambassador.io/yaml/edge-stack/$version$/oss-migration.yaml